Cremacious/sunset-stash/README.md

 ## Overview

 Sunset Stash is a modern, sunset-themed web app for managing Florida medical marijuana purchases, discovering your favorite strains, and connecting with friends in a vibrant community.
-Built with Next.js, Neon, and a professional, responsive UI, Sunset Stash is your all-in-one cannabis companion.
+Built with Next.js, React, Typescript, Tailwind CSS, Prisma, Neon, and BetterAuth for authentication

 ## Features

-- **Dashboard:** View your purchase history, stats, and recent activity in a beautiful, unified interface.
+- **Dashboard:** View your purchase history, stats, and recent activity in a unified interface.
 - **Purchases:** Log, edit, and review your medical marijuana purchases.
 Filter and search by date, dispensary, or item.
-Responsive forms and instant UI updates.
 - **Stash:** Manage your stash items, view details, and track your favorite strains.
-"View All" stash page with search/filter and glassCard styling.
+Filter by categories.
 - **Social:** Connect with friends, send/accept friend requests, and interact with posts and comments.
 Live updates for friend requests, comments, and social features.
-- **Profile:** View and edit your user profile, see your stash and purchase stats, and manage your social connections.
-- **Authentication:** Secure sign-in/sign-up flow with Google and email.
-Redirects and navigation optimized for user experience.
 - **Professional UI:** Sunset-themed design with gradient buttons, modern cards, and responsive layouts.
 - **Instant Feedback:** Spinning Sun icon loading indicators, animated transitions, and instant UI updates for interactive features.
 - **Accessibility:** Keyboard navigation, focus states, and mobile-friendly design.